 The information should be printed in Russian and the state language (or languages) of the respective EAEU member state if required by the legislation of the EAEU member state.
 For Kazakhstan, this means that information must appear in Kazakh and Russian.
 Location of the manufacturer of food products from third countries can be provided in Latin letters and Arabic numerals or in the state language (or languages) of the country of the food product manufacturer's location, provided the name of the country is indicated in Russian.
-Additional information can be placed on the same label, such as brand, technical document license, brand trademark, origin of components, licenser name, and voluntary certification labels.
+Additional information can be placed on the same label, such as brand, technical document license, name of the recipient of the license, brand trademark, origin of components, and voluntary certification labels.
 Label translations can be applied via a sticker.

 TR TS 022/2011 also establishes several product-specific requirements.
-For example, non-alcoholic beverages containing more than 150 mg/l of caffeine, or pharmaceutically active plants or extracts that are enough to lead to health effects, should have the written warning 'Not recommended for people under 18 y.o., pregnant, nursing, and people suffering from increased nervous irritability, insomnia, and arterial hypertension."
+For example, non-alcoholic beverages containing more than 150 mg/l of caffeine, or containing medicinal plants or their extracts in an amount that could have physiological effects, should have the following written warning:

+• "Not recommended for people under 18 y.o., pregnant, nursing, and people suffering from increased nervous irritability, insomnia, and arterial hypertension."